nmshd/documentation/_docs_integrate/iql-syntax.md

 ```

 **NOTE** Multiple levels of nested parentheses must be separated by a whitespace character: `( ( ... ) )`.
+{: .notice--info}

 ### Negation

-To negate a subquery, i.e. to match the set complement of the subquery use the negation `!` operator.
+To negate a subquery, i.e. to match the set complement of the subquery, use the negation `!` operator.
 The following query will return all phone numbers which do not have an _emergency_ tag:

 ```iql
 PhoneNumber && !#emergency